argonne-lcf/user-guides/docs/polaris/applications-and-libraries/libraries/nccl.md

 # NCCL

-NCCL (pronounced "Nickel") is a stand-alone library of standard communication routines for GPUs, implementing all-reduce, all-gather, reduce, broadcast, reduce-scatter, as well as any send/receive based communication pattern.
+NVIDIA NCCL (pronounced "Nickel") is a standalone library of standard communication routines for GPUs, implementing all-reduce, all-gather, reduce, broadcast, reduce-scatter, as well as any send/receive based communication pattern.
 It has been optimized to achieve high bandwidth on platforms using PCIe, NVLink, NVswitch, as well as networking using InfiniBand Verbs or TCP/IP sockets.
 NCCL supports an arbitrary number of GPUs installed in a single node or across multiple nodes, and can be used in either single- or multi-process (e.g., MPI) applications.

 NCCL is a key library for scaling AI applications on Nvidia system.
 The conda module on Polaris are built with NCCL as the communication backend for distributed training.
 But HPC applications can also chose NCCL for communication over MPI.
 The library is available in the following folder: ```/soft/libraries/nccl```.